-The Trust for Public Land has just completed an 18-month community-centered effort to integrate California’s Pathways to 30x30, Regional Conservation Investment Strategies and other governmental climate and conservation plans in California’s Central Coast region into a blueprint.
-This effort aims to guide climate action involving diverse community interests and focused on balancing biodiversity conservation, equitable access and climate resilience.
-This work involved assembling and assessing national, state and regional-scale spatial data along with expert opinion from scientists, conservation practitioners, rural community members and Tribal groups, which we integrated into a suite of conservation focus areas and strategies.
-All this to facilitate partnerships, improve funding alignment with existing sources of funds and support future conservation finance initiatives.
-In this session, we will share our approach, outcomes and lessons learned and provide a basic framework for similar efforts in other regions.
+The Trust for Public Land has just completed an 18-month community-centered effort to integrate California’s Pathways to 30x30, Regional Conservation Investment Strategies, and other governmental climate and conservation plans in California’s Central Coast region into a Blueprint.
+This effort aims to guide climate action involving diverse community interests and focuses on balancing biodiversity conservation, equitable access, and climate resilience.
+This work involved assembling and assessing national, state, and regional-scale spatial data along with expert opinion from scientists, conservation practitioners, rural community members, and Tribal groups, which we integrated into a suite of conservation focus areas and strategies.
+These efforts will continue to facilitate partnerships, improve funding alignment with existing sources of funds, and support future conservation finance initiatives.
+In this session, we will share our approach, outcomes and lessons learned, and provide a basic framework for similar efforts in other regions.